kroa38/RaspLogger/README.md

 > sudo systemctl unmask influxdb.service
 > sudo systemctl enable influxdb.service
 ```
-- 7) Check if service is running
+- 7) Check if service is running and check version

 ```
 > sudo systemctl status influxdb.service
+> influx --version
 ```

-- 7) Init the databases and users
+- 8) Init the databases and users

 This create the 3 databases and one admin user and one reader user